SarahADev/BE-BePresent/README.md

 ## Project Summary

-This backend has been built using express and connects to our MongoDB/Atlas database.
 It is designed as a waypoint for our frontend application to communicate with the database.
 The final result is an app called 'Be Present', a gifting/social platform where users receive gift recommendations for their friends based on preferences that they have set.

+This backend has been built using express and connects to our MongoDB/Atlas database.
+UUID is used to generate a user_id for a new user and bcrypt encrypts the users password in the database and compares the real password to the encrypted version.

 ## Install Dependencies

 By default, 'npm install' will install all modules listed as dependencies in package.json.
 In this case this will install:

-    "axios": "^0.27.2",
     "bcrypt": "^5.0.1",
     "cors": "^2.8.5",
     "dotenv": "^16.0.2",